Written by Ada’s Medical Knowledge Team

-Symptoms of chronic pancreatitis are pain in the upper abdomen, nausea and vomiting.
-The most common causes are chronic consumption of large amounts of alcohol over many years, using tobacco products, autoimmune conditions and repeated episodes of acute pancreatitis.
-Chronic pancreatitis can lead to diabetes, chronic pain, malnutrition and, in a small number of cases, pancreatic cancer.
+Symptoms of chronic pancreatitis are pain in the upper abdomen, nausea, and vomiting.
+The most common causes are chronic consumption of large amounts of alcohol over many years, using tobacco products, autoimmune conditions, and repeated episodes of acute pancreatitis.
+Chronic pancreatitis can lead to diabetes, chronic pain, malnutrition, and, in a small number of cases, pancreatic cancer.
+1

 Chronic pancreatitis is a serious condition and may be debilitating.
 It is not curable but can be managed with treatment.
-Prognosis can be significantly improved by not drinking alcohol.
+The prognosis can be significantly improved by not drinking alcohol.

 Chronic pancreatitis vs acute pancreatitis

 Chronic pancreatitis is a long-lasting condition.
 Episodes of acute pancreatitis can be fully treated, usually through hospitalization, and will resolve in a few days.
 Acute pancreatitis is commonly caused by gallstones or by drinking large amounts of alcohol.
 Repeated episodes of acute pancreatitis can lead to chronic pancreatitis.

 The most common symptom of chronic pancreatitis is very strong pain in the abdomen, often in the mid-abdomen or left upper abdomen area, and that can radiate to the mid-back area.
 This is comparable to an episode of acute pancreatitis.
 Pain is usually: 3 4 5

 - Initially sporadic but may become continuous

 - Partly relieved by sitting up or leaning forward